 Faculty of Management, Economics and Social Sciences

-The Faculty of Management, Economics and Social Sciences combines theoretical groundwork with applied, practice-oriented research in order to deliver on its mission “Innovation for Society.”
-The Faculty currently has six key research profile areas: Design & Behaviour: Behavioural Economics; Behavioural Management Science; Digital Transformation; Demography and Social Inequality; Economic Policy; and Value and Risk.
+The Faculty of Management, Economics and Social Sciences combines theoretical groundwork with applied, practice-oriented research in order to deliver on its mission ‘Innovation for Society’.
+The Faculty currently has six key research profile areas: Design & Behaviour: Behavioural Economics; Behavioural Management Science; Digital Transformation; Demography and Social Inequality; Markets and Governments; and Value and Risk.
 These areas are organized as interdisciplinary research units that combine individual excellence and collaborative research.
-Collaboration with non-university institutes and the service of faculty members on advisory boards of German federal ministries foster strong links between theory and practice.
+Collaboration with non-university institutes and the service of Faculty members on advisory boards of German federal ministries foster strong links between theory and practice.

 Faculty of Law